 Initial Backup and Blocks

-Full copy is kept in a storage as it was uploaded and all the blocks containing modifications is applied to that copy.
-It is recommended to run full backup from time to time.
+A full copy is kept in a storage as it was uploaded and all the blocks containing modifications is applied to that copy.
+It is recommended to run the full backup from time to time.

 Note: Modified blocks of the originally backed up file require additional storage space.